For more information or to schedule an appointment, please call 847.570.1700.

 look for a certain disease or condition before any symptoms appear.
 Experts

-normal risk for colon cancer.
+normal risk for colorectal cancer.
 Your doctor may recommend getting tested more often or at a younger age if you have a higher risk.
 Talk to your doctor about when you should be tested.

 Learning about colorectal cancer: